Sebastián Lehuedé

 I have taught at King’s College London, University of Cambridge, the London School of Economics and Political Science (LSE) and the Pontifical Catholic University of Chile.

-I am an Associate Fellow at AdvanceHE, a UK-based charity that works to improve higher education for staff, students and society.
+Since April 2026, I am a Fellow at AdvanceHE, a UK-based charity that works to improve higher education for staff, students and society.